About

 What does it mean that your column is syndicated?

-I write my "Go Away With ..." column for the Tribune Content Agency -- a news syndicate that releases my work to its subscribers.
+I write my "Go Away With ..." column for the Tribune Content Agency — a news wire service (like Reuters or the Associated Press) that releases my work to its subscribers.
 TCA distributes the column to all the outlets that have paid for it.
 Please note that I am employed by TCA.
 I do not write for one specific newspaper.

 How to pitch